 Efficiently water your plants during warm weather

-An essential element of any successful and healthy garden, water isn't an infinite resource.
+Water is an essential element of any successful and healthy garden, though it isn't an infinite resource.
 And as such, we all try and do our best to conserve water and only use what we need.
-This can be tricky when caring for your outdoor plants in hot weather, especially when temporary use bans are introduced.
+This can be tricky when caring for your outdoor plants in hot weather, especially when temporary use bans (aka hosepipe bans) are introduced.

 That's where we can help.
-We’ll talk you through four top ways to use water as efficiently as possible in your garden.
-From recycling leftover water from your domestic chores to collecting and harvesting rainwater, so that none is wasted.
+We’ll talk you through our top ways to use water as efficiently as possible in your garden.
+From recycling leftover water from your domestic chores to collecting and harvesting rainwater, we'll show you how to make sure none is wasted.

 For more advice on caring for your garden during a hot spell, check out our helpful how to article.